kmatk/KingCountyPricing/README.md

 - Certain Areas, High Living Space/Lot Space, Views/Waterfront, and quality construction.
 - Converting Basement Space to Living Space.
-- Convert Garage rooftops to Patio Space.
+- Converting Garage-rooftops to rooftop-Patios.
-- Garages with Patio spaces atop are a highly preferable modification.
 - Avoid neighborhoods with Private Sewer Systems and older buildings.
 - School Districts play a major role in housing prices and are a unique selling point.

 ## Business Problem

-Since 2015 the Seattle market has undergone a rapid price increase, 4-5% annually, and now is experiencing an increasingly rapid downturn, with house prices falling 7% this February alone.
-In light of the recent shifts in the American Real Estate Market, our client is re-evaluating their short and long-term investment strategies to mitigate the fallout.
-Our client wants to better understand what are the predictive factors for a data-informed, buying and selling strategy for short term and long term investments.
+Since 2015 the Seattle housing market has undergone a rapid price increase, 4-5% annually, and now is experiencing an increasingly rapid contraction, with house prices falling 7% this February alone.
+In light of the recent shifts in the Real Estate Market, our client is re-evaluating their short and long-term investment strategies to mitigate the fallout.
+Our client wants to reasses their strategy and has contracted us to provide a data-informed, buying and selling strategy for short term and long term investments.
 The questions we set out to answer for our clients were:

 What were the factors of a house's price?
 What were the influences that had been overlooked?